Vehicle registration plates of Bulgaria: Temporary registration of vehicles

 These three types use a white background with black text and a red vertical strip on the right side.
 The year of expiration is inscribed on the bottom half of the red strip, and the month of expiration is sometimes placed on the top half, either as a sticker or written with marker.

 Military and civil protection vehicles

 Since 2006, all military vehicles' plates are subject to change with the new ones: the letters "BA" (for Bulgarian Army, formerly "В" in red on a white plate) and 6 digits — the form is "BA NNN NNN".

 The same form is adopted for the new license plates of the Civil Protection Service of Bulgaria, beginning with "CP" (for Civil Protection, formerly "ГЗ") followed by 5 digits — "CP NN NNN".
 On the left side of both kinds of plates there is a blue EU-standard vertical strip.
+The "CP" plates are no longer used.

 Foreigner vehicles

-Cars belonging to foreigners and imported into Bulgaria for a limited period of time are light blue with white characters, starting with "ХХ", followed by four (semantically meaningless) digits and two small digits denoting the expiry year.
+Cars belonging to foreigners and imported into Bulgaria for a limited period of time are light blue with white characters, starting with "ХХ", followed by four digits and two small digits denoting the expiry year.
 From 2019 "XH" is used after "XX".